JuJams/ToDoListApp/README.md

 ## Features

-- 📝 **Add Tasks**: Create tasks with optional due dates.
+- 📝 **Add Tasks**: Users can create tasks with optional due dates.
-- ✅ **Mark Tasks as Completed**: Mark tasks as completed, with visual updates to indicate completion.
+- ✅ **Mark Tasks as Completed**: Users can mark tasks as completed, with visual updates to indicate completion.
-- 🗑️ **Delete Tasks**: Remove tasks from the list.
+- 🗑️ **Delete Tasks**: Allows users to remove tasks from the list.
-- 💾 **Persistent Storage**: Tasks are saved using SQLite, so they remain available after refreshing or closing the app.
+- 💾 **Persistent Storage**: All tasks are saved using SQLite, ensuring data remains available after refreshing or closing the app.
-- 🖼️ **Dynamic UI**: Task status is dynamically updated in the user interface.
+- 🖼️ **Dynamic UI**: The task status is dynamically updated in the user interface.
+- 💬 **AI Chatbot**: An AI-powered chatbot to assist users with queries and facilitate task management.
+- 🤝 **Peer Grouping**: Facilitates grouping with course mates for academic collaborations.
+- 🏠 **Roommate Task Management**: Enables users to add and manage tasks specifically designed for roommates.
+- 📞 **Real-time Chat**: Provides a platform for users to chat with course mates and roommates, enhancing communication and collaboration.

 ---